howtowhale/dvm/README.md

 ```

 ## Upgrading from previous dvm
+**Mac OS X with Homebrew**

+Homebrew users should use `brew upgrade dvm` to get the latest version, as `dvm upgrade` is disabled in homebrew builds.

+**Mac OS X, Linux and Windows**
 If you have dvm 0.2 or later, run `dvm upgrade` to install the latest version of dvm.

-If you have dvm 0.0.0, then you will need to reinstall. `dvm` used to *only* be only one shell script, relying on a git backed `~/.dvm`.
+**Note**: If you have dvm 0.0.0, then you will need to reinstall. `dvm` used to *only* be only one shell script, relying on a git backed `~/.dvm`.
 This worked well for \*nix users and was not workable for Windows users.
 We've since switched over to small wrapper scripts and a go binary called `dvm-helper` to make cross platform simple and easy.
 To upgrade, you can either pull and rebuild yourself (with a working go setup), or use the install script.
 You'll need to open up a new terminal to ensure that all the `dvm` functions are set properly.

 ## Usage